How Media Types Are Trying To Manufacture Controversy Where None Exists

-Category: World Politics Hits: 1Boy, it is really infuriating to watch media types on Twitter try to equate every innocent move by President Joe Biden with his nefarious predecessor!
+Category: World Politics Hits: 4Boy, it is really infuriating to watch media types on Twitter try to equate every innocent move by President Joe Biden with his nefarious predecessor!
 Eric Boehlert's Press Run newsletter spells out the insane gyrations of the Beltway press to manufacture controversy in this administration: Biden travels during the pandemic!
 Biden wears a Rolex!
 Biden hasn't given a press conference!
 Biden hasn't credited Trump for the vaccine!
 Biden hasn't "united" the nation!
 The breathless exercise is already tedious.
 And it's only March.
 In a way this is the Beltway press returning to "normalcy" after Trump's four years of deliberate chaos.
 And normalcy for the D.C. media is pelting Democrats with gotcha stories about optics and how something the president has done doesn't look right, as determined by journalists.
 Not that the president has done anything wrong.
 Just that it doesn't feel right, and that now that gets treated as Important News, just months after a president who ran the White House as a criminal enterprise and tried to demolish free and fair elections in America left office.
 Under that Republican president, the daily optics were routinely so horrendous as he tweeted out racist taunts, bullied adversaries, and buddied up to foreign dictators.
 Faced with an openly corrupt president who didn't even try to hide his misdeeds, the media's optics squad went into hiding and stopped handing out tickets altogether.

 Read more https://crooksandliars.com/2021/03/how-media-types-are-trying-manufacture